 3. Many people who believe they have copper toxicity order the HTMA, and often the HTMA copper level comes back as "low".
 This completely confuses people, as they automatically then assume there is no copper issue at all.
 However, copper can be low in an HTMA even with copper toxicity, and in fact this is very common, especially if metabolic energy is insufficient to mobilize the body's stored copper.
 Once again, proper interpretation is essential, along with consideration given to various individual factors including health history, medications, exposures, etc. All too often, a person will simply order a hair analysis, get an automated report or read the results at face value, and become more confused than ever.
 They automatically assume a high level of an element means a toxicity, or a low or normal level means they are fine.
 (If one is spending money on a hair analysis, it's important to work with a trained practitioner to help guide you with interpretation).

 Let’s consider the difference between what could be considered regular hair analysis, versus nutritional hair analysis.
 Hair analysis really, is simply any test that analyzes the contents in hair.
 But just looking at what’s high or low in the hair, at face value, doesn’t necessarily reflect what’s happening in the body.
 With regular hair analysis, the focus is typically more on the toxic metals, or sometimes the nutrient levels but with disregard to the actual causes behind the levels.
 There generally isn’t much focus on the relationships between minerals, or the relationship between minerals and metals.
+This is where a test, even if it includes a value for copper, isn't necessarily ideal for understanding copper toxicity.
+Key nutrients such as calcium, magnesium, sodium, potassium, etc are often not included in tests that are focused just on toxic element exposures.

 Nutritional hair analysis, on the other hand, is more focused on the nutrient elements, along with the relationships between minerals and metals.
 These relationships between pairs of minerals is key to understanding the implications for health, and especially so when it comes to copper toxicity.
 Nutritional hair analysis is concerned with gaining insight into endocrine system status, the body’s detox ability, cellular function, disease states, and of course, the relationship between imbalances.’